 Skip the Embalming

 Standard embalming fluid is primarily made of formaldehyde, a known carcinogen.
 It is not legally required for cremation or immediate burial.
-By choosing "Direct Aquamation" or "Direct Cremation," you ensure that no toxic chemicals are introduced into the environment.
-You can learn more about the environmental costs in our guide on the Carbon Footprint of Funerals.
+By choosing "Direct Aquamation" or "Direct Cremation," you ensure that no toxic chemicals are introduced into the environment, which meaningfully lowers the overall footprint of the disposition.

 Look for GBC Certification